-Carrying a complete banking institution in your pocket is a powerful statement!
+Carrying a complete banking institution in your pocket is an amazing concept!

 For instance, should a hardware wallet fall in the wrong hands, it must be either impossible or very difficult to retrieve the secret keys contained within its storage device.
 With common flash drives this is trivial, unless you've encrypted the filesystem using full disk encryption software.

 Hardware wallets must also be difficult to open physically and its internals must ideally be dipped in some hard epoxy in order to avoid electric contact to be made to the memory and controller pins.
 If this electronic-level access were granted, there are many forensic techniques which could be employed against the wallet's security features.